 What happens after the photo shoot?: Typically, your photographer will inform you of the approximate date when your proofs will be ready and how you can go about making your selections.
 This will range anywhere from same-day to 3-5 days.
 Once you make your selections they will deliver your finished product.
 However, it doesn’t end there.
 Be sure that you know what to do with the files once you receive them, including deciphering which ones are meant for online use and which ones are meant for print.
 Also, typically, you will want to place duplicate copies of those files into a folder somewhere, (ie: on your desktop) labeled “my headshots 20xx” or something similar and then keep the originals in a safe place as your backup.
 That way, you have them easily accessible for uploading into all the places you will need them on social media, etc.

 The bottom line….a great headshot is your silent sales person!
 It is selling your personal brand for you in ways that you can’t imagine.
 Whether it’s adorning your Linkedin profile or sitting as the header on your monthly newsletter or CV, or maybe you’re one of the lucky people who has their photo branded right on their business card!
-A great, professional headshot should last you a couple of years before you need to update it (actors need a new one every year, or sooner).
+No matter the use, a great, professional headshot should last you a couple of years before you need to update it (actors may need a new one every year).

 Here’s to great branding!